FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Permissions.md

 ## How to Use

 To utilize the `Permissioned` contract, you would inherit it in your own contract and apply the custom modifiers to the functions you want to protect.
-For implementing access-controlled view functions, follow these steps:
+To implement access-controlled view functions, follow these steps:

 1. Define a view function in your contract.
 For example, to retrieve sensitive data: